 Looking for a sweet compact sized companion?
 Look no further than the bantam cochin.
 Imagine a plump little cloud hovering just above the grass, following you about, scratching and cooing when bugs and treats are discovered.
-These darlings are excellent with children, great for raising for 4H projects and are dutiful layers of smaller sized cream eggs.
+These darlings are dutiful layers of smaller sized cream eggs.

 If size constraints of your yard are a concern, these birds are an excellent choice.
 They are not as destructive on landscaping as our larger sized birds and they make excellent gardening companions.
 They are straight forward and have lovely temperaments.
-They are easy to raise birds that are darling as chicks all the way up into their senior years.
-From smooth to frizzle feathers, our group of bantam cochins are a dynamic group of all sorts of colors.
-From black, to blue to splash and.
+They are easy to raise birds that are darling from the moment they are chicks all the way up into their senior years.
+Coming in both smooth and frizzle feathers, our group of bantam Cochins are a dynamic group of all sorts of colors.
+From black, to blue to splash and sometimes Millie fleur.
 These lovelies could be a complete looking flock on their own.

 Cold hearty as well as heat tolerant, they can move through 4 seasons in the yard with you.
 Make sure they have a cozy coop for the winters and shade in the summer to make them most comfortable.